15 Best Cable Machine Leg Exercises (With Workout Routine)

 4. Cable Stiff-Leg Deadlift

-If you’re looking for a straightforward cable leg workout and exercises to build mass and strength in your legs, then cable stiff leg deadlift, is a great staple exercise to get you started.
+If you’re looking for a straightforward cable leg workout and exercises to build mass and strength in your legs, then cable stiff leg deadlift is a great staple exercise to get you started.

-The cable stiff-leg deadlift for hamstrings requires a lighter weight than that used during traditional powerlifting for strengthening the lower back.
+Do it with a lighter weight than that used during traditional powerlifting for strengthening the lower back.

 Cable Stiff-Leg Deadlift